PrefectHQ/prefect/docs/contributing/imports.md

 The `from` syntax should be reserved for importing objects from modules.

-### Deferred imports
+### Resolving circular dependencies

-Sometimes, we must perform imports _within_ a function to avoid a circular dependency.
+Sometimes, we must defer an import and perform it _within_ a function to avoid a circular dependency.

 ```python
 # This function in `settings.py` requires a method from the global `context` but the context